huggingface/hub-docs/docs/hub/spaces-sdks-docker-giskard.md

 to learn how to use the full range of tools provided by Giskard.

-In the next sections, you'll learn to deploy your own Giskard AI Model Quality Testing app and use it right from HuggingFace Spaces.
+In the next sections, you'll learn to deploy your own Giskard AI Model Quality Testing app and use it right from Hugging Face Spaces.
 This Giskard app is a **self-contained application completely hosted on Spaces using Docker**.

 ## Deploy Giskard on Spaces